Membership Overview

 For specific examples of discounts you can create, refer to these simple guides:

-Create a 10% Food and Beverage Discount for Members
+Create a 10% POS-Only Food & Beverage Discount for Members

 4. Create Linked Vouchers for the Membership: